iOS

 Developer notes

-• Use native pickers when at all possible vs a custom element, as it will handle expected behavior without additional development effort
+• Use native app pickers when at all possible vs a custom element, as it will handle expected behavior without additional development effort

 • Calendar image often needs alt text and is sometimes grouped with the label of the field